Mae Clarke: Personal life and death

 Clarke was married and divorced three times: to Fanny Brice's brother Lew Brice, Stevens Bancroft, and Herbert Langdon.
-All of the unions were childless.
+She did not have any children.

 In later years Clarke resided at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
-Clarke died from cancer on April 29, 1992, at age 81.
+Clarke died of cancer on April 29, 1992, at age 81.
 She is buried in Valhalla Memorial Park Cemetery.